 NUNAVUT’S BEST: Our Quoich River (west Branch) Canoe Adventure offers some of the best northern barrenland scenery, paddling, hiking and fishing anywhere and we are the only people paddling this route.
 Archeological evidence of past Inuit and Tule use of the land is dramatic.

 If you like the idea of paddling (or fishing) where other people do not, this is definitely the trip for you.
-Rising in Nunavut’s eastern barrenlands, near the arctic circle about 250 km Northeast of Baker Lake (the geographic centre of Canada), this river gives a new meaning to the words remote and rarely traveled.
+Rising in Nunavut’s eastern barrenlands, near the arctic circle about 250 km North of Rankin Inlet, this river gives a new meaning to the words remote and rarely traveled.
 You’ll start in an environment that is akin to the arctic islands of the far north.
 As you travel south the river gradually changes as one approaches the ocean.
 We travel the Snow Bunting (west) branch begining about 50km south of Snow Bunting Lake and paddling down to just before Chesterfield Inlet.
-Only a few private groups have ever paddled this route, and as far as we can determine our 2009 EXPLORITORY trip on the Lunan was the first trip on the east branch.
+Only a few private groups have ever paddled this route, and as far as we can determine our EXPLORITORY trip on the Lunan was the first trip on the east branch.